 Curiosity sparks learning.
 These children’s books about curiosity will encourage kids to remain curious and inquisitive.
+It’s a character strength that will inspire so much discovery and change in the world.

 “We keep moving forward, opening new doors, and trying new things, because we are curious and curiosity keeps leading us down new paths.” – Walt Disney